plus-mobilitylab/netascore/README.md

 For global coverage, we support **OpenStreetMap** data as input.
 Additionally, Austrian authoritative data, the **'GIP'**, can be used if you work on an area of interest within Austria.

+Please use the version-specific or generic Zenodo entry for referencing the NetAScore software: https://doi.org/10.5281/zenodo.7695369

 ## How to get started?

 To get a better impression of what this toolset and workflow provides, you can quickly start with processing a sample area.